UPDATED: 8:20 a.m. ET, Dec. 8, 2022

 Inmates also were required to sew police army and guard uniforms and were hardly given medical care.

-Some international observers even question if Griner will get a bed that can fit her six-foot-eight-inch frame.
+Some international observers even questioned if Griner would get a bed that can fit her six-foot-eight-inch frame.

-The jailed WNBA Basketball star Brittney Griner was transferred to a Russian penal colony about 300 miles southeast of Moscow.
+The jailed basketball star was transferred to a Russian penal colony about 300 miles southeast of Moscow.
 According to her lawyers, on Thursday Griner was moved to Female Penal Colony IK-2 in the town of Yavas and ensured her loved ones that she is staying positive.

 “We can confirm that Brittney began serving her sentence at IK-2 in Mordovia.
 We visited her early this week,” her lawyers told Reuters in a statement.
 “Brittney is doing as well as could be expected and trying to stay strong as she adapts to a new environment.”